-Cadet Corps Courses Cadet Corps 1 MI146SEL Length: Year Credit: 1.0 Prerequisite: None Grades: 9-12 An introductory course in the Navy National Defense Cadet Corps (NNDCC) program, Cadet Corps 1 covers the basics of U.S. citizenship, laws, authority, and responsibility.
+Cadet Corps Courses

+An introductory course in the Navy National Defense Cadet Corps (NNDCC) program, Cadet Corps 1 covers the basics of U.S. citizenship, laws, authority, and responsibility.
 You will learn military organization, drill, customs, and uniforms.
 We will also cover health education, physical fitness, and an introduction to first aid.
 You will have opportunities to participate in the basic levels of the NNDCC program, including extracurricular competitive teams, community service, platoon leadership positions, social activities, and travel.

-Cadet Corps 2 MI147SEL Length: Year Credit: 1.0 Prerequisite: Cadet Corps 1 Grades: 10-12 This course provides ongoing instruction in, and development of, citizenship and leadership skills.
+Prerequisite: Cadet Corps 1

+This course provides ongoing instruction in, and development of, citizenship and leadership skills.
 You will study world and U.S. history with an emphasis on the influence of maritime events during the American Revolution and World Wars.
 You will be introduced to maritime geography, oceanography, meteorology, astronomy, and aerodynamics.
 Second-year cadets are given increased opportunities for leadership within the corps, along with increased responsibility.
-You can earn your PE 2 credit after the fourth semester of Cadet Corps (or at the end of Cadet Corps 2). • This course is required for the National Defense: Cadet Corps endorsement in the Human Resources Career Academy.
-Cadets who complete two years of NNDCC and meet admission requirements are eligible for nomination to U.S. service academies.
+You can earn your PE 2 credit after the fourth semester of Cadet Corps (or at the end of Cadet Corps 2).

+- This course is required for the National Defense: Cadet Corps endorsement in the Human Resources Career Academy. - Cadets who complete two years of NNDCC and meet admission requirements are eligible for nomination to U.S. service academies.
 Cadets who choose to enlist in the various military services may do so at a higher rank (and salary) as a result of two years of participation in NNDCC.

+Cadet Corps Courses (continued)

+class.

-Cadet Corps 3 MI148SEL Length: Year Credit: 1.0 Prerequisite: Cadet Corps 1 and 2 Grades: 11-12 In this course you will have opportunities to further develop leadership traits.
+Prerequisite: Cadet Corps 2

+In this course you will have opportunities to further develop leadership traits.
 Cadet Executive Staff members plan and coordinate all unit activities.
 You will receive an introduction to naval seapower, U.S. strategy, naval logistics, military law, ship construction, seamanship, navigation, and naval aircraft.
-You can earn up to 1 social science credit after the sixth semester of Cadet Corps (or at the end of Cadet Corps 3). • You will have the opportunity to meet the Career-Related Learning Experience (CRLE) graduation requirement in this class.
-Cadet Corps 4 MI149SEL Length: Year Credit: 1.0 Prerequisite: Cadet Corps 1, 2, and 3 Grade: 12 This course builds on the basic qualities of effective leadership provided through your previous NNDCC experience.
+You can earn up to 1.0 social science credit after the sixth semester of Cadet Corps (or at the end of Cadet Corps 3).
+You will have the opportunity to meet the Career-Related Learning Experience (CRLE) graduation requirement in this Grade: 12 Credit: 1.0

+Prerequisite: Cadet Corps 1, 2, and 3

+This course builds on the basic qualities of effective leadership provided through your previous NNDCC experience.
 Cadet Executive Staff members plan and coordinate all unit activities.
 Cadet Corps 4 serves as a leadership symposium covering effective communication, successful military and civilian leaders, presentation skills, and responsibilities of leaders and followers.
 You will work on individual and group assignments and provide your classmates with constructive criticism.